![]() |

 ........the list can go on and on.

-So if you are concerned that your cat vomiting is for more than the usual simple reasons that we discussed above, please take them to your vet to get the condition investigated and treated properly.
+So if you are concerned that your cat vomiting is for more than the usual simple reasons that we discussed before, please take them to your vet to get the condition investigated and treated properly.
 It is always better to be safe than sorry where cat health is concerned!